Upcoming Live Events

-We are currently putting together a digital programme while we remain closed, due to Covid-19.
-We'll be hosting drawing workshops, film screenings, video art, artist and curator Q&As, raffles and competitions.
+We have put together an exciting digital programme whilst we remain closed for Covid-19.
+We'll be hosting workshops, film screenings, video art, artist and curator Q&As, raffles and competitions.
+Find them all here

 5th Birthday Party

 Saturday 12 October

 This October Assembly House turns the grand old age of 5 and we need you to help us celebrate.

 We're inviting friends, old and new (our pigeons included), for a day and night party, with free food, arts market, live music, DJs and, of course, a slice of birthday cake.

 From 2pm, join us for relaxed live music jam sessions, a host of the most exciting Leeds bands, free food, free soft drinks, beer and cocktails.
 As well as an arts market, screen printing your own tote bags, have your own portrait drawn and more.
 All welcome, including families.